x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/hierarchical-address-books-exchange-2013.md

 ---
-title: "Hierarchical address books in Exchange Online" ms.author: chrisda
+title: 'Hierarchical address books in Exchange Server'
-author: chrisda
-manager: serdars
+TOCTitle: Hierarchical address books ms.assetid: a1d277a0-5437-40af-aade-e4730a0d1308
+ms:mtpsurl:
+ms:contentKeyID:
 ms.date:
-ms.audience: ITPro
-ms.topic: overview
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: a1d277a0-5437-40af-aade-e4730a0d1308
-description: "Admins can learn about hierarchical address books that reflect the organization hierarchy in the address book in Exchange Online."
+mtps_version: v=EXCHG.150
 ---

-# Hierarchical address books in Exchange Online
+# Hierarchical address books in Exchange Server

+_**Applies to:** Exchange Server 2013_

 The hierarchical address book (HAB) allows users to look for recipients in their address book using an organizational hierarchy.
 Normally, users are limited to the default global address list (GAL) and its recipient properties and the structure of the GAL often doesn't reflect the management or seniority relationships of recipients in your organization.
 Being able to customize an HAB that maps to your organization's unique business structure provides your users with an efficient method for locating internal recipients.